 Bloomberg Law's Legal Search works with both natural language queries and terms and connectors.

-If you do not use terms and connectors, Bloomberg Law will automatically treat your query as a natural language search, and retrieve documents that best fit your query with an option to re-run as terms and connectors; unless you change your settings to default to terms and connections (see below).
+If you do not use terms and connectors, Bloomberg Law automatically treat your query as a natural language search, and retrieves documents that best fit your query with an option to re-run as terms and connectors; unless you change your settings to default to terms and connections (see below).